Section 28 | Read Time 10 Minutes.

-The majority have apologised for the Act, stating that it should never been introduced.
+The majority have apologised for the Act.
 A few, however, believe that it was right at the time, and the fundamental point was to protect children above anything else.

 ”(Section 28) was brought in to deal with what was seen to be a specific problem at the time. … That problem simply doesn’t exist now.
 Nobody’s fussed about those issues any more.
 It’s not a problem, so

 the law shouldn’t be hanging around on the statute book.”